vimpostor/aoc/2021/01/README.md

 ```

 You can then either run the ELF binary directly on RISC-V hardware or cheat like me and run it in a RISC-V simulator.
-I personally use [spike](https://github.com/riscv-software-src/riscv-isa-sim), but you can also use [tinyemu](https://bellard.org/tinyemu/) alternatively.
+I personally use [spike](https://github.com/riscv-software-src/riscv-isa-sim), but you can also use [tinyemu](https://bellard.org/tinyemu/).

 ```bash
 spike /usr/riscv64-linux-gnu/bin/pk main